Loans and Work Study

 The Federal Direct Parent PLUS Loan Program is available to the parents of an undergraduate dependent student who is enrolled at least half-time in a degree program.
 The parent may borrow up to the student's cost of attendance, minus other financial aid.

 The Federal Direct Graduate PLUS Loan Program provides low-interest long-term loans to matriculated students enrolled at least half-time for education expenses.
 The lender of these loans is the federal government and repayment is to the U.S. Department of Education.

 The Federal Perkins Loan is a low-interest (5 percent) loan awarded to full-time undergraduate students demonstrating financial need.
 The average award is $1,000 per year.
 The Perkins Loan is interest free while attending school.

 Please Note: Federal Perkins Loan funds are not available after September 30, 2017 due to congressional action.

 Federal Work-Study provides employment opportunities in various campus offices.
 Work-Study awards are offered to students with financial need.
 Students are paid at an hourly rate and receive paychecks every two weeks for the hours worked.

 Work-Study will not be credited to the student's account.
 Students are responsible for finding employment on campus.
-The jobs are posted on the College's Career Center website.
+The jobs are posted on the College's Handshake website.